kubedb/docs/docs/guides/mssqlserver/monitoring/alerting.md

 # MSSQLServer Alerting with Prometheus

 This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed Microsoft SQL Server instance using the `mssqlserver-alerts` Helm chart.
+This chart also bundles a Grafana dashboard that it imports automatically through a post-install Job — no separate dashboard chart is required.

 ## Before You Begin